Kodgarazs/js-course/day-5/README.md

 draw()
 ```
-- Try to move the ball around by changeing the variables in the `draw` function
+- Try to move the ball around by changing the variables in the `draw` function
 - Explain how the movies are working what are the frames
 - Ask: What would we need theoretically to move the Ball?
 - Ask: How many times we would need to call the draw function in a second?